+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs:

+linear feet,

+wide, Or

+acres.

-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Wetlands adjacent to TNWs: acres.

+2. RPWs that flow directly or indirectly into TNWs.

+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial:

+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:
+Provide rationale indicating that tributary flows seasonally: There is consistent flow in the Schroeder Ditch from when the ditch is turned on in approximately April until the ditch is turned off in approximately October.